DevS0ni/OOP345-Object-Oriented-Software-Development-Using-C/README.md

-# OOP345 - Object-Oriented Software Development Using C
+# OOP345 - Object-Oriented Software Development Using C++

 This repository contains all of my code programs and work which I performed in the above mentioned course.